SD › Italy › Best Naples Hotels

 Hotel phone: +39 081 761 2474

-This grand old five-star hotel (in business since 1870) sits in lofty splendour above Naples’ historic center.
-Marble and crystal abound and its elegantly attired room feature high ceilings and gleaming antique furniture.
-There are inspiring panoramas to be enjoyed from the rooftop bar and restaurant.5.
-La Ciliegina Lifestyle Hotel
+This grand, old five-star hotel (in business since 1870) sits in lofty splendor above Naples’ historic center.
+Marble and crystal abound and its elegantly attired rooms feature high ceilings and gleaming antique furniture.
+There are inspiring panoramas to be enjoyed from the rooftop bar and restaurant.7.
+Grand Hotel Santa Lucia

 Hotel phone: +39 081 1971 8800